How to Prepare Your Airbnb and Guests for A Power Outage

 Our tropical Barbados vacation during storm seasons really lived up to the season, with thunderstorm views like this 3 time in the first 5 days!

-What to do when the power goes out during an Airbnb stay at your vacation rental.
+What to do when the power goes out during a stay at your vacation rental.
+What to do if you are a guest or a host.

 It’s STORM Season in tropical destinations by August, and when fall and winter comes to North America, most of us experience a couple power outages, sometimes ones that extend for hours, or days.